 It’s that time of year when spring is beginning to show up.
 While we’re excited to see trees starting to show buds, it also means that the weight-loss ads encouraging everyone to be swimsuit-ready for summer are right around the corner.

 But do you need to drop lots of weight to be healthy?
 Two recent studies add to the research supporting the belief that dropping 5 to 10 percent of your body weight can go a long way in improving your health.
 For a person who weighs 200 pounds, a 5-percent weight loss is 10 pounds.
 A 10-percent loss would be 20 pounds.

-Noting that most of the participants’ weight remained fairly stable during the study, researchers believe health care providers should shift their efforts in how they help people avoid type 2 diabetes.
-“These results suggest that strategies focusing on small weight reductions for the entire population may be more beneficial than predominantly focusing on weight loss for high-risk individuals,” the researchers stated.
+Noting that most of the participants’ weight remained fairly stable during the study, researchers believe healthcare providers should shift their efforts in how they help people avoid type 2 diabetes.
+“These results suggest that strategies focusing on small weight reduction for the entire population may be more beneficial than predominantly focusing on weight loss for high-risk individuals,” the researchers stated.

 So how can you lose small amounts of weight?
 The National Heart, Lung and Blood Institute suggests focusing on changing your behaviors so they support a healthy lifestyle as you lose weight.
-These behaviors should include setting reachable weight loss goals, eating a healthy diet and getting more physical activity.
-The institute recommends trying to lose only one or two pounds weekly so you can focus on these behavior changes.
-Furthermore, maintaining this weight loss over time is healthier for you than yo-yo dieting in which you lose and then regain a lot of weight.
+These behaviors should include setting attainable weight loss goals, eating a healthy diet and getting more physical activity.
+The Institute recommends trying to lose only one or two pounds weekly so you can focus on these behavior changes.
+Furthermore, maintaining this weight loss over time is healthier for you than yo-yo dieting, where which you lose and then regain a lot of weight.